textcreationpartnership/A03379/README.md

 ##Content Summary##

 #####Front#####
-THE MUSES THRENODIE, OR, Mirthfull Mournings, on the death of Master Gall.Containing varietie of ple

 1. TO HIS NATIVE TOWN OF PERTH: THE LORD PROVEST, BAILLIES, AND COUNSEL THEREOF, HIS WORTHIE PATRONS,

 1. TO THE READER.